 Current economic conditions affecting the legal profession

-Broadly speaking, companies will have to rethink their business and operating models.
+Broadly speaking, companies are rethinking their business and operating models.
 Is it necessary to have as many physical offices?
-Is just in time inventory helpful in a pandemic situation?
+How do global companies manage offices in various states of re-opening?
 Is the go-to-market strategy nimble and flexible enough to adjust to severe external shocks?
-With a more agile workforce, how does a company train, develop, and retain its employees where their physical location does not matter?
-Each company will grapple with these issues and come to their own conclusions and take appropriate action.
+With a more agile workforce, how does a company train, develop and retain its employees when their physical location does not matter?
+Each company will grapple with these issues, come to their own conclusions and take appropriate action.
 The winners will be those that can think through all of these issues and develop and execute finely calibrated plans.

 What does all of this mean to the legal business?

-Could we have imagined at this time last year that the entirety of American higher education is being conducted through online courses?
-Law schools have long resisted online courses as not being conducive to the Socratic method of teaching.
-Now, that is ancient history.
-On the other hand, law schools have built fancy brick and mortar buildings and must recoup these investments through fees charged to students.
-However, with increased online courses, will students pay high school fees going forward?
+Before COVID-19, could we have imagined the level to which American higher education would be conducted through online courses?
+Law schools long resisted online courses as not being conducive to the Socratic method of teaching, but had to pivot quickly to remote learning at the onset of the pandemic.
+Technological networks held and education was able to continue in a remote setting.
+However, remote learning presents its own challenges, such as decreased social interaction and fewer networking opportunities.
+As well, law schools have built fancy brick and mortar buildings and must recoup these investments through fees charged to students.
+However, the higher education market going forward may tilt towards remote learning.
+In that case, will students pay those high fees if they do not benefit from in-person amenities?
 Will this result in winner and loser law schools and reduce the number of lawyers entering the system with significant downstream repercussions?

 The vast majority of law firms are still stuck with the partnership model.
 Given the new normal brought on by the virus, law firms should begin to move away from the partnership model.
 While legal expertise and a brand name will continue to help law firms at the top of their respective markets, the pendulum is swinging towards the delivery management of legal services.
 Instead of paying lip service, law firms should embrace technology.
 Of course, technology cannot supplant legal expertise, but it does make it easier to access legal expertise and help deliver the work much more productively and cost-effectively.
 Legal departments are already encouraging greater collaboration between law firms and ALSPs and will demand such collaborations in the future.